Moti Masjid (Red Fort): Stylism

 The Moti Masjid most closely resembles the Nagina Masjid, another small-scale palace mosque, built by Aurangzeb's predecessor Shah Jahan in the Agra Fort.
 Scholar Ebba Koch goes as far as to call it a near-literal copy.
 Both monuments have a similar plan, elevation, and building material (white marble).
 However, the Moti Masjid departs from the Nagina Masjid, in its extensive use of ornamentation.
 Unlike the Nagina Masjid, whose surfaces are plain, the Moti Masjid features a program of ornate floral decoration, executed as marble reliefs and inlays.
 These are found on the mosque's walls, arches, piers, and pendentives.
 Particularly notable are the mihrab (prayer niche) of the mosque, which features vine motifs, and the minbar (pulpit), sculpted as an acanthus vine supporting three steps.
 Such ornamentation stems from the palace architecture of Shah Jahan, reflected in several pavilions of the Red Fort.
 This is notably contrasted with the religious buildings of Shah Jahan's reign, which were more austere in nature.
 Dadlani views this as an innovation of Aurangzeb's reign, which also appears on his later imperial mosques.
-The Moti Masjid is also innovative in what Asher terms its 'spatial tension', achieved by the height of its enclosure walls and its domes; this spatial tension would become a feature of architecture during Aurangzeb's reign.
+The Moti Masjid is also innovative in what Catherine Asher terms its 'spatial tension', achieved by the height of its enclosure walls and its domes; this spatial tension would become a feature of architecture during Aurangzeb's reign.

 Koch noted that the ostentatious design of the mosque stands in contrast to Aurangzeb's reputation of artistic austerity.
 She argues that this indicates the emperor's lack of direct involvement in the stylism of the project.
 On the other hand, Dadlani views the monument as part of Aurangzeb's 'imperial visual program', which emphasized the construction of mosques to portray himself as a pious ruler, but also used ornamentation to recall Shah Jahan's reign, and thereby its political stability.